Malocclusion in Children

 made of wires and plastic.
 It can be put in and taken out.
 It must be cleaned on a

-the following foods while wearing any type of mouth appliance:
+foods while wearing any type of mouth appliance:

 Peanuts or other nuts